copdips/copdips.github.io/_posts/2023/2023-09-19-github-actions-variables.md

 Suppose we create a new branch named `new_branch`, and create a pull request (with id `123`) from the new branch `new_branch` to the `main` branch.
 During the pipeline, we can see following predefined variables in different GIT events.

-Check [here](https://copdips.com/2022/01/azure-pipeline-predefined-variables.html#variables-upon-git-events) for variables upon git event in Azure Pipelines.
+Check [here](https://copdips.com/2022/01/azure-pipeline-predefined-variables.html#variables-upon-git-events) for variables upon git events in Azure Pipelines.
 {: .notice--info}

 {% raw %}